RUDDY29/Binary-MLM-Software/README.md

-# Bundle Maker
+# BINARY MLM SOFTWARE

 ## Description

-**Bundle Maker** is a full-stack web application developed as a commissioned project for a client.
+**BINARY MLM SOFTWARE** is a full-stack web application developed as a commissioned project for a client.
 It allows users to browse products, create personalized bundles, and submit them for admin review.
 Admins can manage users, products, and submissions through a dedicated admin panel.